 The Power of a Creative Economy

-Livelihood of underprivileged artist communities are enhanced by creating a sustainable financial and ecological model that works to reduce unsafe out-migration and transforms village to a cultural destination and improves the overall quality of life - in terms of higher income, recognition, self-sustenance, infrastructure and living condition, and creating opportunities for the larger community.
-Folk Art Centres are established in the artist villages as centers of practice and promotion.
-Community museums are developed in the villages celebrating the heritage of the place and strengthening collective identity.
+The livelihood of underprivileged artist communities is enhanced by creating a sustainable financial and ecological model that works to reduce unsafe migration and transforms villages into a cultural destination that improves the overall quality of life, in terms of higher income, recognition, self-sustenance, infrastructure and living conditions, and creating opportunities for the larger community.

 The Key to Banglanatak's Success with Sustainable Development